-If you enjoy hitting a tee-shot onto a long fairway, then Raven Golf Course at Snowshoe Mountain will not disappoint.
+If you enjoy hitting a tee shot onto a long fairway, then Raven Golf Course at Snowshoe Mountain will not disappoint.
 The course is beautifully maintained, as every tee except for one is elevated.
-This provides a picturesque scenery before each tee-shot.
+This provides picturesque scenery before each tee shot.
 The locals boast that the course is considered one of the best public golf venues in the state of West Virginia.

 Raven Golf Course Offers a Challenge!